You are $75 away from free shipping

 Sorry, you must log in to save an item.

-If you have oily skin, you’re probably well aware of how difficult it can be to put together a skin care routine that suits your complexion’s needs.
-The thing is, when it comes to oily skin, it’s important to follow the right regimen—but it turns out that certain skin care activities can actually do more harm than good.
-Below, we’re sharing seven skin care no-nos for oily skin to help make caring for your complexion a little less challenging.
+If you have oily skin, questions like, “How often should you wash your face?” and “What type of moisturizer should I use?” are no stranger to you.
+You’ve likely even researched how to get rid of your oily skin.
+The truth is, it’s no easy feat to put together a skin care routine that suits your complexion’s needs.
+When it comes to oily skin, it’s important to follow the right regimen—but it turns out that certain skin care activities can actually do more harm than good.
+Below, we’re sharing 11 skin care mistakes for oily skin—to help make caring for your complexion a little less challenging.
 Follow along!

-Sometimes when you have oily skin, using a toner after cleansing your complexion can help you get rid of any remaining impurities that are still lingering on the surface of your skin.
-That being said, you’ll want to pick a toner that won’t dry you out, as excessive cleansing can lead your skin to produce even more oil.
-The L’Oréal Paris HydraFresh Toner has a gentle, non-drying formula.
+Sometimes when you have oily skin, using a toner after cleansing your complexion can help you get rid of any remaining impurities that are still lingering on your skin’s surface.
+That said, you’ll want to pick a toner that won’t dry you out, as excessive cleansing can lead your skin to produce even more oil.
+Look for alcohol-free toners, like the L’Oréal Paris HydraFresh Toner, which has a gentle, non-drying formula.
 Apply it with a cotton ball to your skin morning and night after cleansing.

-We hate to break it to you, but having oily skin doesn’t give you a free pass to skip out on moisturizer.
+Like it or not, having oily skin doesn’t give you a free pass to skip out on moisturizer.
+In fact, taking a pass on moisturizer is a major oily skin mistake.
+According to the AAD, even though you have oily skin, it’s important to apply moisturizer daily to keep your skin hydrated.
 It’s all about finding one that’s formulated for your skin type, like the L’Oréal Paris Hydra Genius Daily Liquid Care for Normal/Oily Skin, which provides long-lasting hydration and has a matte (non-shiny) finish.
 Smooth it over your face and neck after cleansing and toning.

 Remember how we told you that you should wash your face morning, night, and after working out?
-Well, you might think that it’s a good idea to cleanse even more often than that when you have oily skin, but that wouldn’t really be the case.
+Well, you might think that it’s a good idea to cleanse even more often than that when you have oily skin, but that’s not the case.
 As we mentioned earlier, cleansing too much can cause your skin to produce even more oil.
-So, stick to twice a day cleansing and add an extra cleanse in only after sweating.
+So, stick to twice a day cleansing and add an extra cleansing in only after sweating.
 That’s all you need!